obsidianmd/obsidian-help/en/Editing and formatting/Basic formatting syntax.md

 - [ ] Task item 2
 	- [ ] Subtask 1

-Use `Tab` or `Shift+Tab` to indent or unindent one or more selected list items for easy organization.
+Use `Tab` or `Shift+Tab` to indent or unindent selected list items to easily organize them.

 ## Horizontal rule